tubiz/affiliatewp-mailchimp-add-on/readme.txt

 == Upgrade Notice ==

-= 1.0.6 =
+= 1.1.0 =
-*  Fix: Already registered user not being added to MailChimp when signing up as an Affiliate.
+*  Update the MailChimp API wrapper to use the latest MailChimp API v3